18:1. When Jesus had spoken these words,

 Pilate had the authority and responsibility to release an innocent man.

 Considering righteous judgment 'too politically costly,' Pilate attempted to obtain Jesus' release by a political maneuver.
-He set truth aside, and deferred the decision to the people, levering their options to ensure the desired outcome (surely, the people would not choose a convicted murderer).
+He set truth aside, and deferred the decision to the people, leveraging their options to ensure the desired outcome, while thinking: 'Surely, the people would not choose a convicted murderer.'
+But the King, being in control, would not be restored to Israel through worldly means.

 Jesus took the place of a man who was guilty and worthy of death. cp.
 1Pet 3:18; 1Cor 15:3,4